rooiss/tourney/README.md

 - [x] Grid for home component
 - [x] following component in home component
 - [ ] username as other column for tournament
-- [ ] add tournament user context for tournaments component, conditionally render register button if not registered
+- [ ] add tournament user context for tournaments component

 ## TeamRegister Component